DSL-Lab/DSL-Lab.github.io/_posts/2025-08-17-cogen-motion.md

 Our empirical observation is that data-space predictive learning objectives outperform denoising objectives.
 We argue that this is largely influenced by the current evaluation protocol, which heavily rewards model outputs that are close to the ground truth.

 During training, the original denoising target matches the vector field $Y^1 - Y^0$, defined as the difference between the data sample (future trajectory) and the noise sample (drawn from the noise distribution).
 Under the current proximity-based metrics, this objective is harder to optimize than the predictive objective because of the stochasticity introduced by $Y^0$, as the metrics do not adequately reward diverse forecasting.
 Moreover, during the sampling process, small errors in the vector field model $v_\theta$—measured with respect to the single ground-truth velocity field at intermediate time steps—can be amplified through subsequent iterative steps.
 Consequently, increasing inference-time compute may not necessarily improve results without incorporating regularization from the data-space loss <d-footnote>
-Interestingly, in our experiments, we found that flow-matching ODEs—thanks to their less noisy inference process—usually perform more stably than diffusion-model SDEs, which is somewhat surprising.
+Interestingly, in our experiments, we found that flow-matching ODEs—thanks to their less noisy inference process—usually perform more stably than diffusion-model SDEs, which is surprising.
 In image generation, as shown in SiT <d-cite key="ma2024sit"></d-cite>, ODE-based samplers are generally weaker than SDE-based samplers.
 </d-footnote>.

 ### Joint Multi-Modal Learning Losses